 As for epilepsy, one study showed that melatonin may reduce the incidence of seizures in children, while another study found that melatonin increased the risk of seizures.
 At this time, it is believed that melatonin does not significantly help prevent seizures.

 Although vitamins are necessary for good health, large doses of vitamins do not improve the symptoms of epilepsy and may even be harmful.
 You should get most of your vitamins from food by eating a balanced diet.
 If necessary, vitamin supplements such as folic acid can help deal with vitamin loss caused by medication.
 People with epilepsy taking seizure medications do appear to have an increased need for calcium and vitamin D to help keep their bones healthy.
+However, you should first check with your doctor before taking vitamins or supplements.
 Pregnant women also need sufficient folic acid to help prevent birth defects.